“Life is like a mountain; it has its ups and downs.” – Calli Fuller.

 I can’t ever remember a more vivid sense of relaxation than when my feet were on the ground again.
 Suddenly every tense and cramping muscle relaxed and an enormous sense of accomplishment replaced fear and taut muscles.
 “This wonderful high is the prize for my first climb!,” I concluded.

 Next it was Calli’s turn.
-With her long, lean ” climber’s body” and a keen sense of adventure, Calli made it to the top anchor, and actually seemed to enjoy both the climb and the descent.
+With her long, lean ” climber’s body” and keen sense of adventure, Calli made it to the top anchor, and actually seemed to enjoy both the climb and the descent.
 Finally, it was Lincoln’s turn.
 He climbed up and made it look easy, commenting afterward that he could “really get back into this,” after a 10-year hiatus from the sport.

 We spent the afternoon taking turns on climbs.
 Having watched her older sister make it to the top, Kim Han was determined, and tried numerous times to get to the top.
 My second time around was on the more difficult route.
 The lack of hand and foot holds frustrated me.
-As my feet tingled, throbbed and fell asleep all at the same time, I was stuck on the rock without being able to go up or down.
+As my feet tingled, throbbed and fell asleep (all at the same time!), I was stuck on the rock without being able to go up or down.
 Slowly and in baby steps, I found my way to tiny holes or ledges on the rock which served as hand and foot holds.
 After loudly declaring three times “I quit!”, yet not giving up, I made it to within ten feet of the anchor and top of the rope, but simply couldn’t get there.
 Yet, after being lowered down again (the fun part), I was completely satisfied that I was able to get as far as I did, and live to tell about it!

 Everyone agreed that the incredible sense of accomplishment from climbing a rock face was the true reward for this activity.
 For many it provides water-cooler bragging rights.
 For us, that translates to class-share and bus stop bragging rights come Monday morning.
-As I later explained to my sister who understands my trepidation about risk taking (I call it the Mom factor), rock climbing was a reminder of important life lessons:
+As I later explained to my sister who understands my trepidation about risk taking (I call it the Mom factor), this family rock climbing lesson was a reminder of important life lessons:

 1) Stay focused on your next step, and the rest will fall into place.

-2) If at first you don’t succeed try, try again;
+2) If at first you don’t succeed try, try again.

-3) Don’t try to do it on your own; take advice and help from people who have been there before you;
+3) Don’t try to do it on your own; take advice and help from people who have been there before you.

 4) Push yourself to achieve greatness, and you’ll realize you can.

 The fourth tenet was the most important, and the basis of the EasternSlopes.com spirit.
-As the editors always tell us, “Life is not a spectator sport”.
+As the editors always tell us, “Life is not a spectator sport.”
 Pushing my body and psyche beyond its comfort zone was what this day was all about.
 I learned that even a 50-something Mom can achieve new heights.
 My children learned that nothing is beyond them with a little hard work and focus, and Lincoln was reminded of the sense of achievement and pure exhilaration that climbing offers.
 For Sara, I’d like to believe there was a sense of satisfaction in introducing another family to a sport that she knows will offer challenges and rewards of a lifetime.